jillesca/nso-restconf-dns-example/README.md

 dns-config ex2 dns-server 5.5.5.5
 ```

 See what NSO will send to the devices.
+Commit and exit the configuration mode.

 ```bash
 commit dry-run
 commit and-quit
 ```

-Verify config was applied on the devices.
+In NSO verify config was applied on the devices.

 ```bash
 show running-config devices device * config ip name-server